• Default font size

 A:

-The proprietor of every hotel may make the payment of the HAT through the following methods:
+A hotel proprietor may make the payment of HAT through the following methods:

 (i) use electronic means;